zakirullin/cognitive-load/README.md

 ![Smart Author](/img/smartauthorv4.png)

-We have enough complexity in the work that we do already, why add more on top of that?
+The work we do is already mentally taxing, why make it worse?
 We should reduce any cognitive load above and beyond what is intrinsic to the work we do.

 Boring and straightforward code is a way to go.